German-Brazilian Energy Partnership

 Brazilian energy policy favours a sustainable, secure and affordable energy supply.
 Stakeholders from business, politics and research regularly exchange information on current developments.

 BMWK is responsible for implementing the Energy Partnership on the German side.
 The cooperation and negotiation partner of the Energy Partnership on the Brazilian side is the Ministry of Mines and Energy (MME).

 Other central actors are:

-- German Federal Ministry for the Environment, Nature and Nuclear Safety (BMU),
+- German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV),

 - German Embassy in Brasília,

 - With the support of GIZ, a permanent secretariat in Brasília has been set up to provide organisational and technical support to the Partnership.
 The Secretariat serves as an information platform and contact point for all stakeholders and interested parties from the fields of politics, industry, science and civil society.